tinalexander/tinalexander/README.md

 ## About me

+Alexander Tin is a staff digital reporter for CBS News covering the Biden administration's public health agencies.
+Previously, he was a campaign reporter for CBS News covering races for the 2020 cycle in Nevada, California, Arizona and New Mexico.

+## How to get in touch

 Contact me directly by email at [TinA@CBSNews.com](mailto:TinA@CBSNews.com) or cell phone at +1 202-381-7107.
 Need to reach me securely?
 I use a different number (+1 202-817-6133) on [Signal](https://signal.org/) and [WhatsApp](https://www.whatsapp.com/).

-Alexander Tin is a staff digital reporter for CBS News covering the Biden administration's public health agencies.
-Previously, he was a campaign reporter for CBS News covering races for the 2020 cycle in Nevada, California, Arizona and New Mexico.
+## Why I'm on Github

+I'm not a programmer, but Github has still been useful for staying up to date with experts in my beat about everything from [variants](https://github.com/neherlab/SARS-CoV-2_variant-reports/) to [disease forecasting](https://github.com/reichlab/covid19-forecast-hub).
+I also use it to keep [notes](https://tinalexander.github.io/notes/) about what I'm covering.

 ## Other places you can find me